coinjinja/coinview-js-sdk/README.md

 ## Guide

-Make sure you have installed **coinview-sdk**.
+Make sure you have installed the **coinview-sdk**.
 If you installed the SDK via npm, you can import it:

 ```js